jstedfast/MailKit/README.md

 Once you've opened the appropriate MailKit solution file in [Visual Studio](https://www.visualstudio.com/downloads/), you can choose the **Debug** or **Release** build configuration and then build.

+Both Visual Studio 2017 and Visual Studio 2019 should be able to build MailKit without any issues, but older versions such as Visual Studio 2015 will require modifications to the projects in order to build correctly.
+It has been reported that adding NuGet package references to [Microsoft.Net.Compilers](https://www.nuget.org/packages/Microsoft.Net.Compilers/) >= 3.6.0 and [System.ValueTuple](https://www.nuget.org/packages/System.ValueTuple/) >= 4.5.0 to the MimeKit and MailKit projects will allow them to build successfully.

 Note: The **Release** build will generate the xml API documentation, but the **Debug** build will not.

 ## Using MailKit